gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 # Patterns for composable concurrent pipelines in Go

-Undersigned came into the world of Go from Python, which is quite prevalent in the field of bioinformatics.
+The undersigned came into the world of Go from Python, which is quite prevalent in the field of bioinformatics.
 In Python one can easily write composable lazy-evaluated pipelines of string processing operations using the generator syntax built into the language.
 The nice thing with generators is that they use less memory - but more even more importantly - *constant* amount of memory, which is very important when processing very large datasets that might not even fit in RAM.
 In addition they tend to be a tad faster than their eager counterparts too.

 ## Generators in Python